maheshtech21/devops-task/README.md

 - The domain used is owned by me for learning purposes.

-- Jenkins is hosted at cicd.devcops.in.
+- Jenkins is hosted at https://cicd.devcops.in.

 - Let’s Encrypt was used to add HTTPS to the domain.